 9. Fence the garden and create pathways

 You should incorporate raised beds as they promote the productivity and health of your grounds.
 Once you create raised garden beds, you need to create designated paths to allow movement around the property.
 This will help in reducing the transmission of pest and diseases.
 Furthermore, they also make the management of the plants and property easier than if you are making do with a few ill fitting pieces.
-You should also fence your garden to avoid unwarranted access by other people and pets.
+You should also add a beautiful wood fence around your garden to avoid unwarranted access by other people and pets.
 This will keep the garden healthy and safe from outside interference.

 10. Get the right tools